Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: EXPERIMENTAL RESULTS

 \paragraph{Negated Exponential Currin 2D:}

-We reproduce the experiment performed by~\citet{kandasamy2016} and consider the Exponential Currin function as the primary IS while the auxiliary IS is the negated objective function itself, with $\lambda_l=0.1, \lambda_m=1$. rMFBO is able to find the global optimum using a lower budget than its MFBO counterpart (Figure~\ref{fig:currin}), except in the case of the Knowledge Gradient acquisition function, where, surprisingly, the MFBO algorithm outperforms SFBO.
+We reproduce the experiment performed by~\citet{kandasamy2016} and consider the Exponential Currin function as the primary IS while the auxiliary IS is the negated objective function itself, with $\lambda_l=0.1, \lambda_m=1$.
+The proposed rMFBO is able to find the global optimum using a lower budget than its MFBO counterpart (Figure~\ref{fig:bigmatrix}, first row), even though performances are quite similar for the Knowledge Gradient acquisition function.